The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/faq.md

       Spineshatter Dive is an exception now with its two charges.
 You can freely hold the action as long as you don't cap out both charges.

       However, if you know your target kill time and are certain that the delays will **not** cost a use on the fight, then it is perfectly acceptable to do so.
-Just be aware that delaying is **never** worth it if you end up with 1 fewer cast on the encounter because of it, *especially* in the case of High Jump and Mirage Dive.
+Just be aware that delaying is **never** worth it if you end up with one fewer cast on the encounter because of it, *especially* in the case of High Jump and Mirage Dive.
   - question: Do we still delay Life of the Dragon?
     answer: >-
       With a 60s recast on Lance Charge we will ideally delay every life window.